ekkehard-morgenstern/asmbasic/README.md

 ## Compiling

-To compile this package, you need to install a C development environment first, and then NASM (the Netwide Assembler).
+To compile this package, you need to install a C development environment first, and then NASM (the Netwide Assembler), and then the SDL2 development package.
-On Debian, Ubuntu and other similar Linux distros, simply write "sudo apt install build-essential nasm" to accomplish that.
+On Debian, Ubuntu and other similar Linux distros, simply write "sudo apt install build-essential nasm libsdl2-dev" to accomplish that.

-After making sure you have the tools, type "make -B" to build the program.
+After making sure you have those tools and libraries, type "make -B" to build the program.

 ## Playing Around